Scalable Reactive Atomistic Dynamics with GAIA: Validation across experimental phenomena

 \subsection{Coalescence of carbon nanotubes}

-The coalescence of carbon nanotubes (CNTs) provides a route to tune their diameter and morphology, but simulating this process has been difficult because DFT cannot reach the relevant scales and classical force fields struggle to capture bond rearrangements~\cite{TTBC00,TNHC25}.
-Using Titan25, we simulated the coalescence of armchair CNTs with chiral indices (6,6), (9,9), (12,12), (18,18), and (24,24) (Fig.~\ref{fig:fig4}c-e).
-For the (6,6), (9,9), and (12,12) pairs, the resulting pores corresponded to their doubled tubes, (12,12), (18,18), and (24,24), in agreement with experimental observations.
-By contrast, (24,24) tubes collapsed into ribbon-like structures rather than forming (48,48) cylinders, also consistent with the experimental trend that large-diameter CNTs ($\approx$\,4.2\,–\,6.9\,nm) lose stability and flatten upon contact~\cite{ESWY04,LKHM22}.
-These results shows that Titan25 reliably describes bond rearrangements in extended carbon systems, enabling predictive simulations of size- and morphology-dependent CNT behavior.
+The coalescence of carbon nanotubes (CNTs) provides a route to tune their diameter and morphology, but simulating this process has been difficult because ab initio molecular dynamics cannot reach the relevant spatiotemporal scales, while FFs struggle to capture bond rearrangements~\cite{TTBC00,TNHC25}.
+Using SNet-T25, we simulated the coalescence of pairs of armchair CNTs with chiral indices (6,6), (9,9), (12,12), (18,18), and (24,24) (Fig.~\ref{fig:fig4}c--e).
+For the (6,6), (9,9), and (12,12) pairs, the resulting coalesced structures exhibited pore diameters consistent with those of the corresponding doubled tubes, (12,12), (18,18), and (24,24), respectively, in agreement with experimental observations of (n,n) $\rightarrow$ (2n,2n) coalescence.
+By contrast, a pair of (24,24) tubes collapsed into ribbon-like structures rather than forming a (48,48) cylinder, also consistent with the experimental trend that large-diameter CNTs ($\approx$\,4.2\,–\,6.9\,nm) lose radial stability and flatten upon contact~\cite{ESWY04,LKHM22}.
+These results indicate that SNet-T25, trained on Titan25, can reliably capture bond rearrangements in extended carbon systems, enabling predictive simulations of size- and morphology-dependent CNT behavior.